-The total education costs for 2017 is EUR 19.530.
-During 2017, 72 employee, out of which 31 women and 41 men, were participants in various trainings, education, seminars and conferences, both organized internally and externally.
-Also in October 2017, our colleagues, who possess the Certificates of Authorized Accountants (3 employees) were participants of the Congress of Accountants and Auditors of Montenegro.
+The total education costs for 2018 is EUR 6.988,36.
+During 2018, 76 employees were participants in various trainings, education, seminars and conferences.
+Also in October 2018, our colleague, who possess the Certificates of Authorized Accountants (1 employee) was participant of the Congress of Accountants and Auditors of Montenegro.

-During 2017, employees attended trainings mainly from safety, finance, marketing and commercial areas.
+During 2018, employees attended trainings mainly from safety, finance, marketing and commercial areas.